isc-konstanz/OpenMUC/doc/LinuxInstall.md

 # 3 Setup

 With both components installed and running, the OpenMUC framework needs to be registered to the emoncms user.
-This can be done in the Controllers page, accessible at **Setup->Channels->Controller** from the menu.
+This can be done in the **Controllers** page, accessible at the users **My Account** from the menu.

 ![emonmuc user](img/emonmuc-user.jpg)